 Words of Wisdom

-Throughout the interview, Reynolds dropped key insights that video coordinators and coaches at all levels would deem valuable.
+Throughout the interview, Reynolds had key insights for video coordinators and coaches at any level.

-“I know how important your network is in this industry, and it benefited me down the road, but I know people and my peers my age have much larger networks than I do and I’m still working on that,” said Reynolds.
+“I know how important your network is in this industry, and it benefited me down the road, but I know people and my peers my age have much larger networks than I do and I’m still working on that."

-Are you a video coordinator or coach with insights on how to effectively marry stats and video to your everyday workflow?
+Are you a video coordinator or coach with insights on how to effectively implement stats and video to your everyday workflow?
 Drop us a line at @hudlanalysis with your advice.